metelitsaas/plane-spotter-pi/README.md

 ## plane-spotter-pi
 The application receives SBS-1 messages by RTL-SDR.
+Clients interface is realised by Telegram Bot.
 Infrastructure based on RaspberryPi and configured by ansible playbook-docker-compose.yml (https://github.com/metelitsaas/ansible-rpi-k8s)